mufflyt/tyler/README.md

 <img src="https://github.com/mufflyt/tyler/assets/44621942/87a04a9d-7ddd-46b6-8917-947530983088" width="50%">

 ### `tyler::create_isochrones`
 A function that interfaces with HERE API to gather the geometry for the isochrones.
 Does not need to be used on its own.
 Used INTERNALLY only.
+We use the HERE API to calculate optimal routes and directions for various modes of transportation, including driving, walking, cycling, and public transit.
+It provides detailed turn-by-turn instructions, estimated travel times, and route alternatives.
+This is simpler than using a OSRM server running the the AWS cloud and the cost is minimal.

 ### `tyler::create_isochrones_for_dataframe`
 A function that iterates the `tyler::create_isochrones` over an entire dataframe.
-The only input is a dataframe and the breaks for the number of minutes for each isochrones.
+The only input is a dataframe and the breaks for the number of minutes for each drive-time isochrone.
+Drive time isochrones take into account road networks, traffic conditions, and other factors that influence actual travel time.
+Geodesic distances, on the other hand, represent straight-line distances "as the crow flies" and do not consider road networks.
+For real-world navigation or route planning, drive time isochrones provide more accurate estimates of travel time.
+While drive time isochrones have these advantages, geodesic distances are still valuable in scenarios where the focus is solely on measuring straight-line distances or when road network information is not available or necessary.
 ```r
 isochrones_data <- create_isochrones_for_dataframe(gyn_onc, breaks = c(0, 30, 60, 120, 180))
 ```

 ### `create_and_save_physician_dot_map.R`
 Leaflet dot map of physicians on colored ACOG Districts.
+We introduce some jitter for people who work at the same location.
+Dot maps allow viewers to identify patterns and trends in the data distribution.
 ```r
 tyler::create_and_save_physician_dot_map(physician_data = gyn_onc, jitter_range = 0.05, color_palette = "magma", popup_var = "name")
 ```